mjhoffm2/ReactTrainingTutorial/Part-4-%2D-Improving-the-Development-Experience.md

 ### Overview

 If you have already configured part of your application to hot reload using either webpack-hot-middleware or react-hot-loader, then you already support hot reloading css.
 All you need to do is make sure you are using `style-loader` to handle css (or less/scss), and any updates to your styles will be automatically reloaded.
-You also have to make sure you are importing them through javascript, and not just adding the stylesheet directly to your html bundle.
-You don't even need to import the css in a module being hot reloaded, so you can import directly in `boot-client.tsx` if you wish.
+You also have to make sure you are importing them through javascript via `import` statements, and not just adding the stylesheet directly to your html bundle.
+You don't even need to import the css in a react module being hot reloaded, so you can import directly in `boot-client.tsx` if you wish.

 ### CSS Extracting Plugins